French Work permit: Everything to know about Autorisation de travail

 • A work permit issued in metropolitan France confers the rights only in metropolitan France.
 It does not cover the French overseas territories.

+Did you know?
 If the administration has not responded within 2 months, the application is automatically considered refused.
+Except in cases of asylum seekers, the situation is opposite.
+The application is considered automatically accepted if the administration has not replied within 2 months.

 People applying the following visa or carte de sejour categories require a work permit.
 It includes the renewals too.